Product Strategy Document: What It Should Be and Shouldn’t Be

 Market changes

-A new competitor appears on the scene, technology innovates at lightning speed, or sometimes the sand just shifts under your feet.
-You’ll need to conduct new research and adapt your strategy accordingly.
+As new competitors appear on the scene, technology innovates at lightning speed, or sometimes the sand just shifts under your feet.
+You’ll need to conduct new research and adapt your strategy accordingly to maintain your competitive advantage.

 In any of these cases, you might want to call for a meeting and hash it out together.
 Good thing we’ve put together our best advice for how to run a product strategy meeting!